nalyd-ikuzus/NewLang/README.md

 # NewLang
 //INTRO GOES HERE

-Introducing NewLang: A Language Based on George Orwell, In the year 2025, this world has become a playground of division and violence.
-The division has come from the ability of having too much freedom and individuality.
-Enter NewLang, Inspired by Newspeak from 1984, NewLang strips away ambiguity, leaving only what is needed, clear, and enforceable.
-There are no unnecessary loops—only direct, optimized execution.
-There are no verbose errors—only "ungood state".
-Designed for a world where code must be loyal, compact, and unbreakable, NewLang makes ure  that programmers write only what is plusgood, with no room for thoughtcrime like inefficiency or ambiguity.
-In NewLang, simplicity is strength, and verbosity is weakness.
-Welcome to the future of programming—where every line is truth.
+**Introducing NewLang: A Language Based on George Orwell**

+In the year 2025, the programming domain has become a playground of division and ambiguity.
+With so many choices—C, Java, JavaScript—how can we decide which one to master?
+This confusion stems from too much freedom, too much individuality.
+But now, a new language emerges to solve this problem: **NewLang**.

+Inspired by Newspeak from Orwell's *1984*, NewLang strips away all that is unnecessary, leaving only what is **needed**, **clear**, and **enforceable**.
+There are no superfluous loops—only **direct**, **optimized execution**.
+There are no verbose errors—only **"ungood state"**.
+In this world, there is no room for inefficiency or ambiguity. **NewLang** ensures that every programmer writes only what is **plusgood**, adhering to the Party-approved standards of clarity and precision.

+Designed for a future where code is **loyal, compact**, and **unbreakable**, NewLang offers a programming experience like no other: one where **simplicity is strength**, and **verbosity is weakness**.
+In **NewLang**, there is no space for thoughtcrime.
+Every line of code reflects the ultimate truth, the ultimate purpose.

+Welcome to **the future of programming**—a future free of choice, free of excess, where **every line is truth**.
 A new world.
+An Ultimate world.

 ## Language Overview: